yulin-physics/yulinchen/README.md

-## Personal Profile Page (First React Project)
+# Personal Profile Page (First React Project)

 # https://yulin-physics.github.io/yulinchen

 This project was built with REACT framework, an one page website about me.
 Showcasing projects I was working on between July and October 2021.
+It has a lot of css not in use, needs some clean up of the code.

 ## Installations